KAIST-Edlab/H-AdminSim/docs/3_data_synthesis.md

         max_chunk_size: 4         # Maximum number of consecutive segments per appointment (e.g., max duration = interval_hour * max_chunk_size).
         min: 0.9
         max: 1.0
-    priority: [0.1, 0.2, 0.7]  # List of emergence probabilities for each patient priority level.
-For example, [0.2, 0.4, 0.4] indicates that a priority 1 patient emerges with probability 0.2, and priority 2 and 3 patients with probability 0.4 each.
-Also, you can set to any length.
+    priority_distribution: [0.1, 0.2, 0.7]  # Probability distribution over patient priority levels.
+For example, [0.2, 0.4, 0.4] means 20% chance of priority 0, 40% chance of priority 1, and 40% chance of priority 2.
+    priority_flexibility_prob: [0, 0.5, 0.9]   # Probability that each priority level is *flexible* rather than *fixed*.
+For example, [0, 0.5, 0.9] means priority 0 is always fixed, priority 1 has a 50% chance to be flexible, and priority 2 has a 90% chance to be flexible.
 ```
 > * `project`, `data_name`: The generated data will be saved to the path `${project}/${data_name}`.
 This path is generated automatically, so you don't need to create it manually.
 > * `hospital_n`: Number of hosptial data you want to generate.